 NEWGROW Compost exceeds all EPA and DEQ standards.
 It is low in metals, free of pathogenic organisms, and will not attract rats, flies, or other pests.
 There are no restrictions on its use.
 It is both a low-grade fertilizer and an excellent soil amendment.

-Delivery not available - Sold by half yard increments
+Sold by half yard increments Not pre-bagged

-Not pre-bagged